mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 # Acknowledgements

+Special thanks to [Vladislav Yaroslavlev (vladon)](https://github.com/vladon) for reviewing my original attempt at solving the problem.

 Many thanks to María Rabelero and Jan Křetínský for their valuable feedback on an early version of this post and my solution.